ASFOpenSARlab/opensarlab-extensions/README.md

 A hyperlink to the opensarlab documentation (https://opensarlab-docs.asf.alaska.edu) is provided in the topbar of the console.

-## opensarlab_notifications ##
+## opensarlab_notifications (deprecated) ##

+On server startup, notify user of

+1. Current storage usage
-Notifications described in a Google Calendar (actually any publically available ICal format calendar) are shown on page load.
+1. Notifications described in a Google Calendar (actually any publically available ICal format calendar).

 ## opensarlab_profile_label ##